Last updated: August 16th, 2023

 If you’re trying to monetize your interest with essentially no upfront costs, then this is easily the best way.
 Speaking as a blogger myself, be prepared for hard work, slow progress, and stiff competition!

-If you’re optimistic about the electric scooter market, and are willing to put in the work, then I believe your own project is the best investment.
-We’ve covered a few ideas, ranging from info/media projects to e-commerce and design.
+If you’re optimistic about the broader reach of e-scooters, and are willing to put in the work, then I believe your own project is the best investment.

 Those of you who are entrepreneurially inclined will think of plenty of other ways to build a small business around this niche—and perhaps even a not-so-small one!